Jane Savidge: Writing

 Savidge wrote sleeve notes to accompany all eight Eurythmics albums which were rereleased in 2005 and has written sleeve notes for other artists including Suede, James, Ride and Curve.

 Savidge's first book Lunch With The Wild Frontiers: A History Of Britpop And Excess in 13 and a 1/2 Chapters was published by Jawbone in May 2019 to much critical acclaim.
 The Glasgow Herald hailed the book as a "20th century glitterball take on Machiavelli's The Prince".
 Q magazine also praised the book as "an eye-opening, read in one sitting autobiography", whilst Classic Pop magazine awarded it five stars and heralded it is "an exhilarating and hilarious expose of the scene, recounted in a gloriously gossipy style with a vibrancy that sees it begging to be adapted for the screen, an addictive read which lifts the lid on the stories that hit the headlines as well as a fair few that were deliberately concealed.
 By far the finest book on Britpop to date."
 Record Collector went further, calling her book "a rum old blast from a wonderfully ridiculous past whilst the fun lasts”, whilst Stylist magazine saw it as "a tale of the messy, exciting and truly invigorating whirl that created an unparalleled moment in British music.
 It's also a fascinating and funny step back in time to a world where demo cassettes and weekly music papers ruled Britain."

 Savidge’s second book, Here They Come With Their Make Up On: Suede, Coming Up And More Adventures Beyond The Wild Frontiers was published by Jawbone in April 2022.
 It quickly became an Amazon best-seller, and received similar plaudits, Classic Pop magazine hailing it as "a scintillating snapshot of a time when life really was lived in the fast lane", whilst Louder Than War said "Jane Savidge gives a really enjoyable account, full of many great anecdotes and asides as she gives the sort of insights that only come with being there at the time.

+Savidge’s third book, This is Hardcore - an analysis of Pulp’s classic 1998 album of the same name - was published by Bloomsbury as part of their 33 1/3 series in March 2024.
+Classic Pop hailed the book as being "every bit as entertaining and gossipy as its predecessors", whilst Critical Popcorn maintained it is "a brilliant read, the best book I've read in ages."
+Elsewhere, the Literary Review suggested it is a book that "provides an excellent survey of a record that has only gained in stature since its release," whilst Cult Following called it, "Essential reading, plain and simple."

+Jane has recently ghost-written Marco Pirroni’s autobiography, Your Money Or Your Life, and is working on another book due for publication in 2027.